guyandtheworld/Makri/README.md

 The scrapper is build using Scrapy-Python.
 The `makri-links.py` can be used to collect links of malayalam articles and `makri-sentences.py` can be used to get malayalam text from websites and write into files which are divided by category.

-The classification algorithm is made using nltk module in python\

 A project by Adarsh S and Jithin James under the supervision of ICFOSS under the supervision of Dr. Rajeev RR